 Congress meets at the United States Capitol in Washington, D.C.
 Here they make the laws that all Americans follow every day.
 Members of Congress have offices in buildings that are attached to the Capitol and visit the Capitol for meetings and legislative sessions.
-See if you can help A.Bill get from his office to the Capitol to vote on a law by trying to Capitol Maze!
+See if you can help A.Bill get from his office to the Capitol to vote on a law by trying the Capitol Maze!

-During the Philadelphia Convention, participants from large states wanted the number of representatives in Congress based on the number of citizens in the state—so the more citizens the more representatives.
+During the Philadelphia Convention of 1787, participants from large states wanted the number of representatives in Congress based on the number of citizens in the state—so the more citizens the more representatives.
 Participants from small states were worried they would have no power and wanted an equal number of representatives from each state.
 To be sure everyone had equal representation and power it was decided that the Congress would have two houses, the Senate and the House of Representatives.
 The two houses work together to pass laws.

 The Senate has 100 members—2 Senators from each state, regardless of its size.
 Senators serve 6 year terms and there is no limit to the number of terms they can serve.